YYzer/Orchard-homepageUI-V3/README.md

 # Github actions

-Using Gihub actions, a workflow has been created.
+Using Github actions, a workflow has been created.
 Upon any push to the main branch, the new updates will be automatically built and deployed on github pages [here](https://yyzer.github.io/Orchard-homepageUI-V3/). \
 A Telegram message will also be sent via IFTTT to the [Orch Channel](https://t.me/+ioDAjAOspY8zNWQ1) when there is a new commit or pull request for the main branch. \
 Users can join the channel to get updates \
 Issue: ghpage does not show the full web page.
 Need to click on the logo or any tabs to have the full page loaded.